Bangladeshi art: Photography

 Photography is the contemporary art form where Bangladesh has really made its mark.
-The early work was done by the pioneers like Golam Kasem Daddy, Manzoor Alam Beg, Nowazesh Ahmed and Naibuddin Ahmed.
+The early work was done by the pioneers like Golam Kasem Daddy, Manzoor Alam Beg, Nowazesh Ahmed, and Naibuddin Ahmed.
 Sayeeda Khanom was one of the first women photographers.
 Anwar Hossain brought about a shift through strong humanistic work in the late 1970s.
 Documentary photography practice was pioneered by Shahidul Alam, who went on to set up the Drik Picture Library, Pathshala, the South Asian Media Institute; now considered one of the finest schools of photography in the world, Chobi Mela; the highly regarded biannual festival of photography and the Majority World Agency.
 Mohammad Rakibul Hasan has a great contribution in contemporary photo media.

-Women photographers have also taken up the profession with Taslima Akhter and Jannatul Mawa working on sustained personal projects.
+Women photographers have also taken up the profession, with Taslima Akhter and Jannatul Mawa working on sustained personal projects.
 However, while Bangladeshi photography is celebrated worldwide, within Bangladesh it has not been sufficiently recognised.
 It is taught neither at the Faculty of Fine Arts (Charukala Institute) nor at the Department of Fine and Performing Arts (Shilpakala Academy).
-The entry rules of the Asian Art Biennale do not allow the submission of photography or video, though international artists have submitted photography and have been awarded for them.
+The entry rules of the Asian Art Biennale do not allow the submission of photography or video, though international artists have submitted photography and have been awarded for it.

 Shahidul Alam's book My journey as a witness was the first of a set of 40 books on Bangladeshi fine art to be brought out by the Italian publisher Skira jointly with the Bengal Foundation.
-Books by Kazi Ghiasuddin, Shafiuddin Ahmed and the great artist Zainul Abedin have since been published.
+Books by Kazi Ghiasuddin, Shafiuddin Ahmed, and the great artist Zainul Abedin have since been published.